adnanrahin/Java-Hibernate-Full-Introduction/README.md

 2. @OneToMany - it represents the one to many relationships between two tables/Entities.
 3. @ManyToOne - it represents the many to one relationship between two tables/Entities.
 4. @ManyToMany - it represents the many to many relationships between two tables/Entities.

+# Entity Lifecycle:
+#### Detach:
+if the entity is detached, it’s not associated with a Hibernate session.
+#### Merge:
+If the instance is detached from the session, then the merge will reattach to the session.
+#### Persist:
+Transitions new instances to the managed state.
+Next Flush/commit will save in databases.
+####Remove:
+Transitions managed entity to be removed, Next Flush/Commit will delete from databases.
+####Refresh:
+Reload/synch object with data from the database.
+Prevents stale data.

+# Persistent Objects:
+Persistent objects are instances of POJO (Plain Old Java Object) classes that are created to represent rows in the table in the database.

+#### Persist:
+If an entity is persisted/saved, the related entity will also be persisted
+#### Remove:
+If an entity is removed/deleted, the related entity will also be deleted.
+#### Refresh:
+If the entity is refreshed, a related entity will also be refreshed.
+#### Detach:
+If the entity is detached then the related entity will also be detached.
+#### Merge:
+If an entity is merged, then the related entity will also be merged.
+#### All:
+All of the above cascade types.